PatRYCBAR/Call-Sheet/README.md

  - Add option for tag suppression
  - Update name to "Ticket"

-##### Location notation
- - Drop down for "Remote / Onsite"
- - Drop down for Facility and text box for More info

 ##### Formatting Button for "Follow-ups"

 ##### VDI output section